• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together the gluten free flour, baking powder, cinnamon and salt.
+• In a large bowl, whisk together the 1 cup plus 2 tablespoons gluten free flour, the ¾ teaspoon baking powder, ½ teaspoon cinnamon and the ¼ teaspoon salt.
 Set aside.

-• In a small bowl, whisk together the pumpkin and the vanilla until combined.
+• In a small bowl, whisk together the ¼ cup plus 2 tablespoons pumpkin and the 2 teaspoons vanilla until combined.

-• With the mixer on low speed, beat in the pumpkin and vanilla until combined.
+• With the mixer on low speed, add in the pumpkin and vanilla and beat until combined.
 The mixture will be slightly chunky and that's normal.

 • With the mixer still on low speed, slowly add in the gluten free flour mixture.
 Mix until just combined.
 Scrape down the sides of the bowl with the spatula and combine.

 • The dough will be super sticky, almost like cake batter.
-Transfer to a bowl and pop the entire bowl uncovered in the freezer for at least 30 minutes.
+Transfer to a freezer safe bowl and pop the entire bowl uncovered in the freezer for at least 30 minutes.

 When the dough has 15 minutes left of chilling, preheat your oven to 350 degrees and line a baking sheet with parchment paper.